MaddieLynnS/wdd131/it_takes_two/README.md

     Restrictions on input boxes
     Add numbers 1-3 on top and to left of tic tac toe Add letters to left of hangman
+    Add start button that triggers the modal rather than on page load simplify button css for all buttons
+    Add heading in modal that displays which category was chosen for questions keep track of which questions have already been shown so they don't get repetitive Move x button in modal so it's actually above question box Reroute someone back to home if they use the search bar on a different screen Should the close-modal button be present for the beginning choose category screen?